 6. Make A Statement - Vertically

 Mirrors aren’t the only way to utilize your vertical space.
-Statement walls are as on trend as it gets right now; namely because they’re highly customizable, light on your budget, and often easy to create.
+Statement walls are as on-trend as it gets right now, namely because they’re highly customizable, light on your budget, and often easy to create.

 7. Get Shady

-The right window shades can amplify and accent the natural light in any room, and give your home’s daytime vibe a whole new layer of personality.
+The right window shades can amplify and accent the natural light in any room and give your home’s daytime vibe a new layer of personality.
 If you opt for colored or patterned shades, they’ll keep the character going at night too.
 Just make sure your measurements are exact - the vibe you’re going for can be ruined by shades that are too long or too short.

 8. When In Doubt, Go Green

-Plants add more than a casual accent to any space - they can make your whole room feel livelier, and not just because they make the air nicer.
+Plants add more than a casual accent to any space - they can make your whole room feel livelier, not just because they make the air nicer.
 Place them as statements in the middle of a table, or hang them next to windows to add color and a lived-in warmth to your home.
-They make any room feel more inviting to guests, and far less sterile for you.
+They make any room feel more inviting to guests and far less sterile for you.

 9. Get Enlightened

-Lighting is everything; just ask any director.
-New lighting can completely change the feeling of a room the same way it can change the tone of a scene you’re watching, and if you choose the right lamp or fixtures, it doesn’t even have to cost a Hollywood budget.
+Lighting is everything; ask any director.
+New lighting can completely change the feeling of a room the same way it can change the tone of a scene you’re watching, and if you choose the suitable lamp or fixtures, it doesn’t even have to cost a Hollywood budget.
 Once you flip the switch, you might find yourself living in a whole new room without moving a thing.